 We offer a defined contribution 401(k) plan to our salaried employees, including the named executive officers.
-We have historically provided to PCA employees a company matching contribution of up to 5.2% of participant contributions and a company retirement contribution for employees not eligible to participate in our defined benefit pension plan, including Mr. Mundy and Mr. Carter.
-For certain highly compensated salaried employees including the named executive officers, who make the maximum contribution to the plan permitted by tax regulations, we provide an extended match program under which the equivalent amount of the suspended company matching contribution is paid directly to the employee in the form of supplemental, taxable compensation.
+We have historically provided to PCA employees a company matching contribution of up to 5.2% of participant base salary (up to the maximum permitted by tax regulations).
+We offer a company retirement contribution equal to a percentage of base salary that increases based upon years of service for employees not eligible to participate in our defined benefit pension plan, including Mr. Mundy and Mr. Carter.
+For certain highly compensated salaried employees including the named executive officers, who make the maximum contribution to the plan permitted by tax regulations, we provide an extended match program under which the equivalent amount of the suspended company matching contribution is paid directly to the employee in the form of supplemental, taxable compensation, which is reported in "All Other Compensation" in the Summary Compensation Table.